 Faraday has some of the highest rates of child obesity in the UK, with nearly 23% of children under five living with an unhealthy weight.
 It sits right in the centre of what we call our boroughs’ ‘obesity corridor’.

-Through our work in Faraday, we look to demonstrate the value of layering activities in reducing the ‘obesity deprivation gap’ in deprived areas.
+Through our work in the Faraday Neighbourhood Scheme, we look to demonstrate the value of layering activities and a whole-systems approach in lowering the high rates of child obesity found in areas of deprivation down to the lower rates seen in wealthier areas.

 The Faraday Neighbourhood Scheme looks to test the value of combining different activities from across sectors, or a whole-system approach, in addressing the complex issue of childhood obesity.
 By concentrating on a small geography, we look to demonstrate ‘proof of concept’ and how the approach could be scaled up.